 - If auto-pay isn’t an option, schedule calendar reminders before each bill is due.

 - If you can’t afford your payments, whatever you do, don’t default!
 A default could drastically decrease your score and can stay on your report for up to 7 years!

 If bills are a problem, call your lender(s) and ask if they offer internal hardship assistance.
 Programs such as this can help you reduce your monthly payments until you’re able to get back on your feet.
 It’s not a guarantee, but you might be surprised to learn how many businesses are actually willing to work with you during a time of need.

 2. Correct Report Errors

 If you’re not sure what’s listed on your report, ScoreShuttle can help.
 The ScoreShuttle software analyzes your reports and gives you the ability to challenge incorrect information, digitally.
 Pending the amount and level of errors potentially listed, removing them could help you increase your score.
-To find out if credit errors are hurting your scores, click below to get your free credit report and score now.
+To find out if credit errors are hurting your scores, click below to get your $0 credit score now.